 See our West Advisor on Enabling Your VHF Radio’s Safety Features for more on how to do this, and why it is of critical importance in an emergency.

 Compact radios: Typical compact units measure about 6" wide x 3" tall x 5-6" deep.
 Standard Horizon makes two of the smallest.
 The cases on the GX1700 and GX1600 are only about 3 1/2" deep, so they’re a good choice for a small boat.

-Black box designs like Raymarine’s Ray240 and Garmin’s VHF 300 are another space-saving alternative, with a modular design that positions the guts of the radio in a remote, sheltered location, with only a small handset and speaker panel taking up your valuable space on a crowded instrument panel.
+Black box designs like ICOM’s M400BB and Garmin’s VHF 300 are another space-saving alternative, with a modular design that positions the guts of the radio in a remote, sheltered location, with only a small handset and speaker panel taking up your valuable space on a crowded instrument panel.

-The Garmin VHF 300 AIS combines a VHF and receive-only AIS to help you avoid collisions among crowds of AIS-equipped ships and other vessels.
-One of the few radios with NMEA 2000 networking (instead of the older NMEA 0183), it allows you to keep track of current and previous positions of all your radio contacts on your compatible chartplotter.
+The Ray260 VHF Radio with Integrated AIS Receiver combines a black box VHF and receive-only AIS to help you avoid collisions among crowds of AIS-equipped ships and other vessels.
+It allows you to keep track of current and previous positions of all your radio contacts on your compatible Raymarine chartplotter.

 Many radios can use one or more optional full-function microphones that even include a channel display.
 Change channels, change volume levels, add or delete channels from the scanner's memory: all are possible from the keypad included in these miniature second stations that are ideally suited for the flybridge, tuna tower, navigation station, cockpit, or wherever you could use VHF communications.